-This is one of the best investments I've made all year.
+The Creative Focus Workshop Momentum System is one of the best investments I've made all year.

 The Creative Focus Workshop is the only program specifically designed for serious creative people who are ready to level up and put their real work at the core of how they live their lives.

 When you have a new idea, you’ll make a call about whether and when to pursue it, and have the confidence you’re making the right decision.
 That’s what comes with planning and achieving milestones—our core work in the Creative Focus Workshop.

 Wouldn’t it be great if the thought of taking on a big project didn’t overwhelm you?
 With powerful Creative Focus tools in hand, and the support of our great community, you’ll know how to grapple with its complexities, to break it down and make it manageable.

 Do you want to set realistic goals and milestones, and hit them?
 When you build your system around your actual life, rather than some fantasy version of it, you can make this happen.

 When you take control of your projects and your creative life, you’ll live ever closer to the secret truth about you (that you’ve been afraid to reveal to anyone)…